 Connie Colwell Miller

 In this illustrated choose-your-own-ending book, Ben is uncomfortable when he meets Aisha, a girl in a wheelchair.
 Will Ben make assumptions or find out more about her?
-Readers make choices for Ben and read what happens next, with each story path leading to different consequences.
-Includes four different endings and discussion questions.
+Readers make choices for Ben and read what happens next, with each story path lea

 Read More View in CatalogTales Alive!